-The Workback Program is designed to allow a student who has been recommended for expulsion to reduce the one-year period of expulsion by no more than ninety (90) school attendance days.
+The Workback Program is designed to allow a student who has been recommended for expulsion to reduce the one-year period of expulsion by no more than ninety (90) school attendance days, except where otherwise indicated in this policy.
+Workback requirements are reviewed with the student by the area case manager and include specific responsibilities the student must comply with to be considered for Workback.
 However, students are not eligible for the Workback Program if they commit any of the following offenses:

-- Arson or attempted arson.

-- Sexual battery (rape) or attempted sexual battery (rape).

-- Possession, use, sale, or transmittal of a firearm, projectile device, electric weapon or device, or flare gun.

-- Homicide or attempted homicide.

-- Kidnapping or abduction.

-- Armed robbery or attempted armed robbery.

-- Third and subsequent offenses for use, possession, sale/transmittal or being under the influence of mood-altering substances including alcohol and alcoholic beverages.

-- Battery on a School Board of Broward County employee

-- Battery on a Law Enforcement Officer.

-- Serious bodily injury.
+- Arson or attempted arson. - Sexual battery (rape) or attempted sexual battery (rape). - Possession, use, sale, or transmittal of a firearm, projectile device, electric weapon or device, or flare gun. - Homicide. - Kidnapping or abduction. - Armed robbery or attempted armed robbery. - Second and subsequent offenses for possession or use of an unauthorized substance. - Third and subsequent offenses for use, or being under the influence of mood-altering substances including alcohol and alcoholic beverages. - Sale or transmittal of mood altering substances including alcohol and alcoholic beverages. - Sale or transmittal of unauthorized substances or the sale or transmittal of the student's own prescription medication. - Battery on a School Board of Broward County employee - Battery on a Law Enforcement Officer.

 For all other offenses, the principal, with approval of the area superintendent, may recommend that a student not participate in the Workback Program due to the circumstances of the expellable offense.
-Upon successful completion of the Workback Program, the student shall transition back to the regular school program.
-In the case of a student with a disability, return to a school placement and will require action by the IEP/504 Team.
+Upon successful completion of the Workback Program, the student shall transition back to the regular school program, except when indicated otherwise in this policy.
+In the case of a student with a disability, return to a school placement, is a change in placement and will require action by the IEP/504 Team.